haroonalhadisk/video-transcriber-app/Readme.md

 - Check that the URLs are valid Instagram post or reel URLs
 - Make sure Instaloader is properly installed
 - For private posts, you need to login with Instaloader separately

+**Auto-Delete Feature Issues**
+- If videos aren't being deleted, check if the auto-delete option is properly checked
+- The auto-delete process runs after all processing is complete, so be patient with large files
+- If a video fails to delete, you'll see an error message in the log, but processing will continue
+- Videos are only deleted after successful transcription, ensuring you don't lose content

 **Notion Integration Issues**
 - Verify your database has all required properties: "Video URL" (URL type), "Description" (Text type), and "Hashtags" (Multi-select type)